So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid

 Then it wasn’t different.

 The markets (which is really a fancy way of saying “the value of the medium-sized and large companies in North America”) went through all of that chaos… and came out the other side unscathed.

-If you do a lot of reading on this topic, you’ll hear people talk about how valuations are too high, inflation will be the domino that topples everything else, China is about to crush everyone, or that American government is so incompetent that they will destroy all life as we know it.
+If you do a lot of reading on this topic, you’ll hear people talk about how valuations are too high, inflation will be the domino that topples everything else, China is about to collapse and kill worldwide growth, or that American government is so incompetent that they will destroy all life as we know it.
 The most compelling risk that gets a lot of attention is that climate change might not only kill a lot of us, it might also be kind of bad for our investing accounts too.

 After all that reading, if you’re like me, you’ll try to weigh it all out, and realize that it’s really damn hard to predict where the stock market is headed – and then you’ll default back to: “This time probably isn’t so different.”